stacks-network/docs/src/pages/understand-stacks/running-regtest-node.md

 ---
-title: Running a mainnet node
+title: Running a regtest node
-description: Learn how to set up and run a mainnet node
+description: Learn how to set up and run a regtest node
-icon: MainnetIcon
+icon: RegtestIcon
 duration: 15 minutes
 experience: beginners
 tags:
   - tutorial
 images:
-  large: /images/pages/mainnet.svg
+  large: /images/cli.svg
-  sm: /images/pages/mainnet-sm.svg
+  sm: /images/cli.svg
 ---

 ## Introduction

+-> Note: The Stacks 2.0 regtest is similar to the testnet, however BTC and STX blocks are produced at a much faster rate at 1 block every 2 minutes.
+Making it ideal for rapid development.

 This tutorial will walk you through the following steps:

 - Download and install the node software
-- Run the node against mainnet
+- Run the node against regtest
 - Mine Stacks token

 ## Requirements